alesky78/JCalendar/README.md

 ## How to use
-this is a short introduction, doesn't intend to give a full details on the way how to use it, but in the test package it.spaghettisource.certgen.ui.swing.component.calendar you will find the class JCalendarDemo that run a prepared full example that use all the functionality of the component
+this is a short introduction, doesn't intend to give a full details on the way how to use it, but in the test package you will find the class JCalendarDemo that run a prepared full example that use all the functionality of the component

 ## Note for the model
-The framework is shipped already with an in-memory model already implemented, but for a real UC a specific model to provide persistence must be implemented.
-The class it.spaghettisource.certgen.ui.swing.component.calendar.model.AgendaModelMemory.java is the implementation of the in-memory and can be used as guide in the implementation of a model that support persistence (DB / file system)
+The framework is shipped already with an in-memory model already implemented, but for a real UC a specific model that provide persistence pobably should be implemented.
+The class AgendaModelMemory is the in-memory implementation and can be used as guide in the implementation of a model that support real persistence

  ## Screenshot
  Month view